This Website is Completely Solar Powered! - Springfield, OH - Read it and Weep

 just to make a solitary gallon of treated water!

 The photo shown below is the water-heater relocated to the hold area.

 Below the plate steel which the heater is resting upon, is another tank which is used for the reverse osmosis water treatment system.

 The R.O. is partially visible on the right side of the water heater.

-I chose this location (3rd move now) for a number of reasons.
+This location (3rd move now) was chosen for a number of reasons.